KSP-KOS/KOS/doc/source/commands/flight/raw.rst

     The two terms ``NEUTRAL`` and ``NEUTRALIZE`` are synonyms.
-(They used to be two separate suffixes, one for getting and one for setting, but that made no sense so they were combined but both spellings were retained for backward compantiblity with old scripts.)
+(They used to be two separate suffixes, one for getting and one for setting, but that made no sense so they were combined but both spellings were retained for backward compatibility with old scripts.)

 Unlocking controls